9. it is a valued and visible enterprise at all levels

 - Faculties and schools should appoint leadership positions for extended periods of time.
 In this project, all of the cases illustrated leadership continuity in different ways.
 However, the most noteworthy of these cases had, at their core, a commitment at Faculty level to provide this stable working environment.
 In this case (Case study 3), an education manager was appointed with oversight of the long-term development of the design of the subject, and importantly, that of the entire course it sits within .
 In addition, Case study 5 featured a Senior Tutor who was employed to evaluate, redesign, and implement feedback over a number of years.
 The critically important point here was not that the leader was in a position for several years, but rather that they knew they would be responsible for the continued improvement of the subject for years to come.
 This continuity of vision and commitment afforded a long-term vision and the implementation of considered and measurable approach to improvement by iteration.

 - Stability within teaching teams enhances capability to iteratively improve feedback practices.
 Quality and continuity of teaching teams can result in enhanced feedback designs.
 For example, the continuity of educators in Case study 2 helped the feedback design evolve in a planned and thoughtful manner over 18 trimesters.
 In Case study 5, educators were able to work on just one subject, which helped to focus their attention and energy into the design and providing of feedback.
 The stability of the team providing feedback in this subject allowed for iterative development over a number of years.
+Similarly, in Case study 6, the educators-in-charge progressively improved feedback practices in response to learner suggestions.

 Effective feedback design can be challenging in contexts where workloads, labour models, or subject structures are overly prescriptive.
 Feedback information needs to be carefully designed, particularly in terms of timeliness, modality, sequence, frequency, and usefulness.
 It is therefore important to seek feedback designs that do not require educators to resort to heroic, unsustainable workplace practices.
 In the cases identified in this project, educators were able to modify traditional models of teaching delivery, and explore different labour models in order to distribute leadership in large subjects.
 They were also able to outsource educators for certain components of a subject, and reallocate marking time to feedback time.